Unidata/thredds/docs/src/public/userguide/pages/tds_tutorial/getting_started/RunningTomcat.md

 ## Starting & Stopping Tomcat

 The following example shows stopping/starting Tomcat on a linux system, as the `root` user.
+(This example will work on Mac OS systems as well.
+For a Windows installation, use the `.bat` files in place of the `.sh` scripts used in the provided examples.)

 1. Tomcat isn’t currently running so we need to start it up.